bablokb/pcb-pico-datalogger/docs/hardware.md

 ----------------

 The simplest hardware-setup would be a standalone Pico-W. The device could read it's builtin sensors or data from the internet.
-More realistically, you would add some I2C-sensors, a SD-card breakout for data-storage and a RTC (currently only the PCF8523 is supported).
+More realistically, you would add some I2C-sensors, a SD-card breakout for data-storage and a RTC (currently the PCF8523, PCF8563 and PCF85063(A) are supported).
 As a quick-start, the Adafruit PiCowbell Datalogger (<https://www.adafruit.com/product/5703>) will provide the SD-card slot and the RTC.

 For low-power operation, add a TPL5110 (<https://www.adafruit.com/product/3435>) or a TPL5111 (<https://www.adafruit.com/product/3573>).
 The first one